 Predictions of changes can be represented numerically, graphically, or algebraically using Ohm’s Law.

-Simple changes to a circuit may include adding a component, changing the resistance of a load of a component, and adding a parallel path in a circuit using circuits with batteries and common loads or resistors.
+Simple changes to a circuit may include adding a component, changing the resistance of a load, and adding a parallel path, in circuits with batteries and common loads.

+Simple circuits can be represented in schematic diagrams.

 State Assessment Boundary:

-Use of schematic diagrams, use of measurement devices, and predictions of changes in power are not expected in state assessment.
+Use of measurement devices and predictions of changes in power are not expected in state assessment.

 HS-PS2-10(MA).
 Use free-body force diagrams, algebraic expressions, and Newton’s laws of motion to predict changes to velocity and acceleration for an object moving in one dimension in various situations.